eee-Andrew/WebPage_Future_is_Robotics/README.md

 # WebPage Future is Robotics

 This repository contains a PHP/MySQL web application inspired by the CrunchLabs landing page.
-It focuses on a public-facing catalog and a lightweight admin area for maintaining product information.
+It now includes customer accounts, saved items, a shopping cart with checkout capture, multilingual copy (English/Greek), and a lightweight admin area for maintaining catalog data.

 ## Features

-- Responsive storefront that displays every robotics kit with its database ID, caption, price, and inventory quantity.
-- Simple admin pages for adding or removing products—no site login is required, so only your MariaDB/MySQL password is needed.
-- Sample catalog data and SVG placeholders so the grid is populated immediately after importing the schema.
+- Responsive storefront grouped by learning stage (preschool, primary, high school, university) with product overlays that reveal detailed specs, per-kit IDs, and image captions.
+- Customer accounts with login/registration, saved items, and a persistent cart so each user can resume where they left off.
+- Card-style cart page that lets a customer update quantities and submit shipping + payment details; orders and line items are stored in MySQL for reference.
+- English/Greek language toggle that updates navigation, hero copy, and section headings without leaving the page.
+- Simple admin pages for adding/removing products (name, short/long description, category, price, quantity, image path) alongside basic catalog/order metrics.
-- Automatic base-path detection so the site keeps working even if you rename the project folder.
+- Sample catalog data, SVG placeholders, and helper functions that keep URLs working even if you rename the project folder.

 ## Prerequisites